What is eco-anxiety?

 Why not read some of our other articles…

-- (no title)As technology advances, we find ourselves in front of screens more regularly.
+- How to control your screen time: A technology addictionAs technology advances, we find ourselves in front of screens more regularly.
 But what does all this screen time do to our mental and physical health?
 And what can we do to stay in control of our wellbeing?

 - Technology: The Controversial Ways It Helps Mental Health.Staying connected Technology makes it easier for people to get online and stay connected to those important to them.
 This gives people the opportunity to talk to others …